butfirstchai.com

 Variations

-You can make a dutch baby recipe without the apples!
+You can make a Dutch baby recipe without the apples!
 Just skip the apples and continue with the baking.
 I have included measurement options that you can experiment with to find your favourite texture.

 German pancake with apples in a cast-iron skillet